 Leftovers can be a great timesaver during the week when you are pressed for time, as a dinner you don't have to cook, or as a lunch you don't have to buy.
 If you're like me, you hate see food going to waste and you want to make the most of your leftovers.

-The problem is though after eating the same thing 2 days in a row, you’re sick of the sight of it and are over it.
+The problem is though after eating the same thing 2 days in a row, you're sick of the sight of it and are over it, but you're not into wasting food.

 If you're cooking on the weekend, or a weeknight and end up with too much, there are some quick and easy tricks that will instantly liven up leftovers so that they are almost unrecognizable.
 With a few simple tricks you can get your leftovers: